 Mr. Bissell has over 14 years of public company board experience and broad career experience gained over a period of more than 30 years in CEO and various other senior management positions in the propane and industrial gas sectors, including in areas of strategic planning, sales and operational management and corporate development, as well as large scale acquisition negotiation and integration.
 He has also served on several non-profit boards.
-He is a Past Chair of and continues to serve as a member of the board of the National Propane Gas Association and the Propane Education and Research Council.
+He is a Past Chair of and continues to serve as a member of the board of the National Propane Gas Association.

-Board 7 of 7 (100%)
+Board 11 of 11 (100%)

 Board committees

-Audit 2 of 2 (100%)

-Compensation 2 of 2 (100%)
+Human resources and compensation 4 of 4 (100%)

-Health, safety and environment 5 of 5 (100%)
+Health, safety and environment 4 of 4 (100%)

+Equity ownership (as of December 31, 2019)

-Common shares 15,972 \$154,609
+Common shares 15,972 \$200,608

-DSUs 51,608 \$499,565

-Market value \$654.174
+DSUs (1) 54,784 \$688,087 Market value \$888,695